ruiokada/sublime-text-atomic-soft-tab-nav/README.md

 * The above modifications are applied even in the case when the cursor is making a text selection.
 * The above modifications will not be applied if there are multiple active cursors.
 * If the spaces as tabs function is disabled in the current file view then this plugin will be disabled.
-* The size of soft tabs depends on the tab size of the current file view.
+* This package uses the soft tab size set by the current file view.
-* If there are multiple cursors, then navigation input will not be modified.